normscarreon/Demo-Project/README.md

-Sure!
-Here's the updated README to include the steps and guidelines for setting up Playwright in the same project:

 # Selenium WebDriver and Playwright Test Automation Project

 This project automates web testing using **Selenium WebDriver** with **Mocha** and **Chai** for assertion handling, and **Playwright** for end-to-end testing.